stepanblyschak/SONiC/doc/sonic-plus/Design.md

 Tag | Comment
 --- | ---
-latest | The most recent version working for SONiC master
-<release-number> | The most recent version working for SONiC
-<anything-else> | Specific version, version *may* be not neccesary contain SONiC release number
+latest | The most recent version working for SONiC master release-number (e.g. 202006) | The most recent version working for SONiC anything-else | Specific version, version *may* be not neccesary to contain SONiC release number

 # Open questions